brianglass/anastasis/files/monday_matins5.md

 Of the Bodiless Powers.
 Another Irmos.

 \[I pour out my supplication to the Lord, and to him I declare my afflictions, for my soul has been filled with evils and my life has drawn near to hell.
-And like Jonas I beg, Â‘O God, bring me up from corruption!\]
+And like Jonas I beg, ‘O God, bring me up from corruption!\]

 As you now stand around the fearful throne, made worthy, Archangels, to gaze unflinchingly on God, and to be filled with the rays of the Holy Trinity, intercede that those who have recourse to you may be delivered from temptations and passions.